Mustard Green

 Health Benefits

-- Exceptional source of vitamin K, essential for bone health and blood coagulation
+- Exceptional source of Vitamin K, essential for blood clotting and bone metabolism

-- High in glucosinolates and other isothiocyanates with potential anti-cancer and anti-inflammatory properties
+- Contains glucosinolates and other compounds with potential anti-cancer properties

 Buying Guide